troglobit/smcroute/README.md

 or

+    # smcroute -d -N

+or

     # smcroute -d -e /path/to/script

 The latter syntax calls your own script whenever `smcroute` receives a `SIGHUP` or installs a multicast route to the kernel.
 This is useful if you, for instance, also run a NAT firewall and need to flush connection tracking after installing a multicast route.

+With the `-N` command line option SMCRoute does *not* prepare all system interfaces for multicast routing.
+Very useful if your system has a lot of interfaces but only a select few are required for multicast routing.
+Use the following configuration file syntax to enable interfaces:

+    phyint eth0 enable
+    phyint eth1 enable
+    phyint eth2 enable

 By default SMCRoute looks for its configuration in `/etc/smcroute.conf`, which can look something like this: